arturoBeccar/Grants-Program/applications/BlacksmithCoinFabrik_1.md

 This list is not exhaustive, as it simply highlights some difficulties we encountered while conducting integration tests for vulnerability examples during the development of detectors for our static analyzer, [Scout](https://github.com/CoinFabrik/scout).

 The overall advantage of integration tests is that, since they are performed off-chain, they are significantly faster than E2E tests, which imply compiling and deploying the smart contract to a Substrate node.
 We believe that having a complete set of functionalities for integration tests will allow developers to thoroughly test their code more quickly.
-Particularly, we believe the impossibility to perform cross contract calls in integration tests is a limitation for developers trying to assess interactions across different contracts.
+Particularly, we believe the impossibility to perform cross contract calls in integration tests is a limitation for developers trying to quickly assess interactions across different contracts.
 This can be done through E2E tests, but it takes more time.

 Our proposal is to begin our work by making a full review of the current functionalities of integration tests and E2E tests.
 From this revision, we will assemble a comparative table, identifying differences and proposing improvements and missing developments to be made for integration tests.
 For specific cases where the enhancement or missing functionality is clear, and the implementation of the enhancement is deemed feasible, code examples could be provided to show the current limitations of integration tests.